TitanPlayz100/teti/info.md

 - tweaks to controls for readability and also hopefully performance
 - removed util class
 - pb pace cooldown
+- PIECE SKINS!
+    - will add way to custom add own skins
+- PARTICLES!!!
+    - feedback on performance would be nice
+    - will add particle options soon as well

 #### v1.2.4
 - added button to delete pbs